 General-purpose image segmentation has also been studied extensively.
-Active contour models [9] are related to our work in that they combine image features with continuity constraints, but require good initialization.
-Hough transforms [4] cannot be applied to echograms because layer boundaries do not obey a parametric model.
+Active contour models [10] are related to our work in that they combine image features with continuity constraints, but require good initialization.
+Hough transforms [4] are difficult to apply to echograms because layer boundaries do not fit a parametric model.
 Our approach is related to Markov Random Field-based image segmentation [5], and in particular to the tiered labeling approach of [6].
 We develop an alternative model that captures unique assumptions of layer-finding in echogram images, explained below.